2017 Annual Report on

 Utrecht University and the UMC Utrecht do mainly bio-medical and veterinary research.
 The aims of this research include increasing safety and improving the quality of life for both people and animals, primarily by preventing or curing illnesses.
 Many experiments can be done using cultured cells, computer simulations or volunteers.
 In some cases it is necessary to conduct experiments on animals.

 Under Dutch law, experiments may only be done on animals if no other way is possible.
 If it is necessary to use animals, as few of them must be used as possible, and they must undergo minimal discomfort.
 Like humans, animals (in particular vertebrates) experience welfare, and thus they are aware when their welfare is affected.
 In addition, animals have intrinsic value as individuals, which means that we must respect their physical integrity and their right to life.
-Researchers aiming to design an experiment using animals must always check if any ‘3R’ methods (replacement, reduction, refining) can be applied in the experiment, and must describe these methods when applying for a licence.
+Researchers aiming to design an experiment using animals must always check if any ‘3R’ methods (Replacement, Reduction, Refinement) can be applied in the experiment, and must describe these methods when applying for a licence.

 Internal supervision and advice

 Since 2015, when the 2014 revisions to the Animal Experiments Act (Wet op de dierproeven) took effect, any organisation working with laboratory animals must have an Animal Welfare Body.
 The Animal Welfare Body Utrecht fulfils this role for the UMC Utrecht, Utrecht University and other bodies.
 Along with the 3Rs-Centre Utrecht Life Sciences, the AWB Utrecht makes recommendations about animal welfare and implementing the 3Rs to staff involved in experiments on animals, and evaluates licence applications for research projects and the concrete work protocols they involve.
-In 2015 the AWB worked to bring the procedures within the two institutions into line with the revised law.
-In 2016 the AWB refined its quality assurance system.

 Issuing the licence